-Woke up way to early this am 20 min before my alarm was supposed to go off.
-I am getting ready to take the 7:00 am Tropic Air flight to Municipal and heading to see Dr. Marcelo Coyi at Belize Medical Associates for a check up and some tests.
-My appointment was for 9:00am but the Dr called me yesterday and said he was not going to be there then and he could see me at 2:00pm same day.
-When he found out why I was coming to see him, his recommendation was to come in for 9:00am still to get my blood work done [because of the fasting part] that way I would not be starving at 2:00pm.
+Woke up way too early this am 20 min before my alarm was supposed to go off.
+I am getting ready to take the 7:00 am Tropic Air flight to Municipal and heading to see Dr. Marcelo Coyi at Belize Medical Associates for a check-up and some tests.
+My appointment was for 9:00 am but the Dr called me yesterday and said he was not going to be there then and he could see me at 2:00 pm the same day.
+When he found out why I was coming to see him, his recommendation was to come in for 9:00 am still to get my blood work done [because of the fasting part] that way I would not be starving at 2:00 pm.
 I will give details on medical costs later this week.

 Now onto the real topic of this post.

-In various Belize forums I have read many posts on people asking about using their cell phones while on vacation and what the charges are.
+In various Belize forums, I have read many posts on people asking about using their cell phones while on vacation and what the charges are.
 Every phone service provider is different so charges will vary.
-More often that not everything works out and people do not run into trouble using their cell phones on their Belize vacation.
-However there are some cases where people have gotten dinged with huge phone bills.
-I asked Dianne from quicksilver messenger / Go phone to share a few of those cell phone bill horror stories with you and why renting a Go phone is an easy cost effective option.
+More often than not everything works out and people do not run into trouble using their cell phones on their Belize vacation.
+However, there are some cases where people have gotten dinged with huge phone bills.
+I asked Dianne from quicksilver messenger / Go phone to share a few of those cell phone bill horror stories with you and why renting a Go phone is an easy cost-effective option.

 Below are three stories from Dianne that illustrate this; they’re a bit extreme and not the norm, yet all of them are true.